akdh/ingresDocs/geospatial/functions/disjoint/disjoint.markdown

 Alias: ST_DISJOINT

-Returns `1` if g1 and g2 have no points which they both contain, returns `0` otherwise.
+Returns `1` if g1 and g2 have no shared points, returns `0` otherwise.
+Returns the opposite of INTERSECTS.

 ## Example ##